unisdr/VC-API-Documentation/climate-policy.md

-## Policy Plans and
+## Policies and Plans

-This method will retrieve all documents and publications records tagged Europe region or country under Europe.
+This method will retrieve all policies and plans documents exposing all meta data.

 ### Authentication: